thalient-ai/thalient.github.io/_pages/home.md

     btn_label: "Read"
 ---

-Advancing Thalient Cybernetics: Creating safe and secure systems, fostering ethical and trustworthy technology, and maturing the discipline for a responsible future.
+Advancing Thalient Cybernetics: Creating safe and secure systems, fostering ethical and trustworthy technology, and maturing the discipline for a brighter future.
-{: .text-center}
+{: .bold .text-center}

 ---